Belo Beautiful Stories

 By Ysabel Vitangcol on August 24, 2023

 Dry skin is a skin type, right along with ‘normal,’ ‘oily,’ ‘sensitive,’ and ‘combination.’
 It’s a skin type influenced by genetics and tends to be a long-term skin condition.
-It’s when your sebaceous (aka oil-producing) glands aren’t as active as they should be, leaving your skin wanting in terms of moisture and hydration.
-That means no matter the weather or external circumstances, your skin tends to be itchy, flaky, rough to the touch, and sometimes even irritated and red.
+It’s when your sebaceous (aka oil-producing) glands aren’t as active as they should be.
+As a result, it leaves your skin wanting in terms of moisture and hydration.

 The main difference between the two?
 Dehydrated skin lacks water, whereas dry skin lacks oil.